Sam Wells (priest)

-Samuel Martin Bailey Wells is an English priest of the Church of England.
-Since 2012, he has been the vicar of St Martin-in-the-Fields in central London, and Visiting Professor of Christian Ethics at King’s College London.
+Samuel Martin Bailey Wells (born 1965) is an English priest of the Church of England.
+Since 2012, he has been the vicar of St Martin-in-the-Fields in central London, and Visiting Professor of Christian Ethics at King's College London.
 In 2018, he was installed as Honorary Canon Theologian of Guildford Cathedral.

 Early life and education

+Wells was born in 1965 in Chatham, Ontario, Canada, to Stephen Wells, an Anglican priest, and Ruth Wells (née Moran), a midwife.
+The family moved to England when he was an infant.
+He was educated at Bristol Grammar School; originally an all-boys direct grant grammar school when he joined, the school became a independent school in 1979 and mixed sex in 1980.

-Wells studied at Merton College, Oxford, and graduated in 1987 with a Bachelor of Arts (BA) degree; as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.
-In 1988, he entered Edinburgh Theological College to train for ordination.
-During his time at theological college, he also studied theology at New College, University of Edinburgh, and graduated in 1991 with a Bachelor of Divinity (BD) degree.
-He later undertook post-graduate study at Durham University and received his Doctor of Philosophy (PhD) degree in 1996.
+Having won a scholarship, he studied modern history at Merton College, Oxford, and graduated in 1987 with a Bachelor of Arts (BA) degree; as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.
+From 1987 to 1988, he was a pastoral assistant at St Luke-in-the-City, Liverpool, In 1988, he entered Edinburgh Theological College to train for ordination.
+During his time at theological college, he also studied systematic theology at New College, University of Edinburgh, and graduated in 1991 with a Bachelor of Divinity (BD) degree.
+He later undertook post-graduate study in Christian ethics at Durham University, and received his Doctor of Philosophy (PhD) degree in 1996.
+His doctoral thesis was titled "How the Church performs Jesus' story: improvising on the theological ethics of Stanley Hauerwas".

 Ordained ministry

+Wells was ordained in the Church of England as a deacon in 1991 and as a priest in 1992.
+From 1991 to 1994, he served his curacy at St Luke's Church, Wallsend, in the Diocese of Newcastle; the vicar was John Inge, later to become Bishop of Worcester.
+He then moved to the Diocese of Ely where he became a curate of the parish of St Andrew's, Cherry Hinton, with All Saints, Teversham.
+From 1997 to 2003, he was priest-in-charge of St Elizabeth's Church, Earlham, Norwich in the Diocese of Norwich.
+He was additionally rural dean of Norwich South between 1999 and 2003.
+He then returned to the Diocese of Ely, and was priest-in-charge of St Mark's, Newnham, Cambridge, from 2003 to 2005.

-Ordained in 1991, he served Church of England parish appointments for 14 years in Newcastle, Cambridge and Norwich.
-He spent ten years of his ministry in areas of social disadvantage.
+He served in parish appointments for 14 years in Newcastle, Cambridge and Norwich, of which spent ten years of his ministry in areas of social disadvantage.
 For six years he was involved in establishing a community-led development trust, called the North Earlham, Larkman and Marlpit Development Trust.
 Wells was also involved in the 'Body, Mind and Spirit' project at St Elizabeth's Earlham, offering children opportunities to participate in creative play.